Free Tax Refund Calculator 2026 — Estimate Your IRS Federal Tax Refund

 - →To determine if you should make a last-minute IRA contribution before the April 15 deadline

-💡 Expert Tips for Best Results
+💡 Expert Tips for Using the Tax Refund Calculator Accurately

 A large refund is NOT good financial news — it means you gave the government an interest-free loan.
 Adjust your W-4 to keep more money each paycheck.